JoeyStanley/real/cv.md

 Ehrenberg, Rachel.
 "The southern drawl gets deconstructed." [*ScienceNews*](https://www.sciencenews.org).
 June 30, 2017.
 Based on a Peggy Renwick's and my poster presentation, "A historical perspective on vowel shifting: Acoustic analysis of the Digital Archive of Southern Speech" at the June 2017 ASA conference. <a href="https://www.sciencenews.org/article/southern-drawl-gets-deconstructed" class="link" title="link to this report"></a>

 Guest host on *Faith Promoting Rumors* podcast.
-“Brother Joseph,” April 10, 2017, wherein I discuss my 2016 paper, “When do Mormons Call Each Other by First Name” published in the Penn Working Papers in Linguistics.
+“Brother Joseph,” April 10, 2017, wherein I discuss my 2016 paper, “When do Mormons Call Each Other by First Name” published in the *Penn Working Papers in Linguistics*.
 <a href="http://faithpromotingrumors.com/12" class="audio" target="_blank" title="link to FPR podcast"></a>

 <br/>